jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 ### Use your imagination

-* Have you known any cartoon based on cat or dogs?
+* Have you known any cartoon based on a cat or a dog?
 * You could try with your photo or a photo's friend/collegue ...